Domestic Wastewater Management Systems

 It's important for both public health and the environment that domestic onsite wastewater systems are regularly maintained and serviced.
 Council suggests a pump-out of your wastewater tank if this has not been carried out in the past 5 years.

-The first phase of the inspection program is planned to take place between 21 August to 1 September 2023.
+The first phase of the inspection program was carried out in Nelson in August - September 2023.

 Environmental Health Officers will knock on the door prior to carrying out the inspection.

-Council will be sending out letters to properties which we have identified for the first phase of the inspection program for Nelson.
-These properties include developed allotments within 100m of the Glenelg River and other public facilities within the township.
+Council will be sending out letters to properties which we have identified for the second phase of the inspection program for Narrawong.
+These properties include developed allotments with a 4,000sqm or smaller allotment and other public facilities within the township.

 Please find further information below: